 St. Anthony promotes 5 service projects throughout the year.
 Students are encouraged to participate and are awarded a certificate of participation at the end of the year.
 Students participating in at least 4 out of 5 of the projects will also earn a charm to go on their Christian Witness chain.
 Our current Christian projects include the following.

-October: Respect Life Baby Shower – Students bring baby items and diapers/wipes which will be donated to St. Joe’s Love Life Ministry in Green Bay and to Kingdom Come Food Pantry.
+Respect Life Baby Shower During the month of October, students bring baby items and diapers/wipes which will be donated to Kingdom Come Food Pantry and the Alexandrina Center.